google/android-emulator-container-scripts/README.md

        a problem when your server is publicly visible, or if you are running the emulator on your own intranet.

-- **There is no Authorization/Authentication:.** Anyone who can reach the website will be able to interact with the emulator.
-Which means they can control the emulator and run arbitrary code inside your emulator.

 ## Requirements

 - You will need [docker-compose](https://docs.docker.com/compose/install/).